Dante83/A-Starry-Sky/README.md

 **Tag** | **Description** | **Default Value**
 :--- | :--- | :---
 `<sky-atmospheric-parameters>` | Parent tag.
-Contains all child tags related to atmospheric settings. | N/A `<sky-mie-directional-g>` | Describes how much light is forward scattered by mie scattering, which is the whitish halo seen around the sun caused by larger particles in the atmosphere.
+Contains all child tags related to atmospheric settings. | N/A `<sky-camera-height>` | The height of the camera above the earth. | 0.0km `<sky-mie-directional-g>` | Describes how much light is forward scattered by mie scattering, which is the whitish halo seen around the sun caused by larger particles in the atmosphere.
 The higher the mie-directional G, the dustier the atmosphere appears. | 0.8
-`<sky-moon-angular-diameter>` | The angular diameter of the moon as it appears in the sky.  | 3.15 degrees `<sky-sun-angular-diameter>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees
+`<sky-sun-intensity>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-moon-intensity>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-sun-color>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-moon-color>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-mie-beta>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-rayleigh-beta>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-ozone-beta>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-atmosphere-height>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-radius-of-earth>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-rayleigh-scale-height>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-mie-scale-height>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-ozone-percent-of-rayleigh>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-moon-angular-diameter>` | The angular diameter of the moon as it appears in the sky.  | 3.15 degrees `<sky-sun-angular-diameter>` | The angular diameter of the sun as it appears in the sky. | 3.38 degrees `<sky-number-of-atmospheric-lut-ray-steps>` | The number of steps to the edge of the sky the ray tracer takes when gathering light for atmospheric LUTs. | 30 steps
+`<sky-number-of-atmospheric-lut-gathering-steps>` | The number of angular steps taken at each point along the ray for kth order scattering. | 30 steps

 The atmospheric parameters has one of the most extensive API in the entire code base.
 While these values can be used to create custom skies for the skilled developer most users will want to stick with the defaults.
 A few values in here are particularly useful however and fairly easy to understand.